International Women’s Day

 Autumn is the time of the Basket Dance, a harvest ceremony performed by women of the Lakon Society of basket weavers.
 The women first gather in a kiva to fast, pray and chant.
 They then emerge chanting and dancing while raising and lowering baskets to the four directions of the compass.
 Traditionally the women toss many baskets to onlookers afterward.
 This harvest dance of sharing and generosity ensures rain and bountiful crops the next spring.

-See the blanket here: BASKET DANCE
+See the blanket here: BASKET DANCE (this blanket is retired)

 The Hopi culture is built around honorable, peaceful reverence for life and nature.
 You can read more about their beliefs here: The Peaceful ones & Gift of the Earth